bsmith89/human-gut-diversity-manuscript/outline.md

         migration, the movement of individuals into or out of the system;
         and speciation, the in situ generation of diversity through evolutionary change.
-        Along with ecological selection discussed above,
+        Along with ecological selection, discussed above,
-        these forces perfectly parallel the four components of population genetics [Vellend, 2010].
+        these perfectly parallel the four processes considered in population genetics [Vellend, 2010].

         -  Drift
             -  Only small fitness differences
             -  Equalizing mechanisms
-        -  Migration
+        -  Migration/Speciation
     -  Emergent properties / Higher level selection
 -  Conclusion
     -  No single explanation for gut diversity